nastradacha/personal-assistant-dashboard/USER_STORIES.md

 - [ ] LLM replies with suggested changes (e.g. shorter evening coding blocks, moving gym earlier).
 - [ ] Suggestions are displayed on a “Recommendations” page.
 - [ ] Nothing is changed automatically; I must confirm any updates.

+**Design notes (LLM provider)**
+PA-021 will use DeepSeek AI as the LLM provider via its HTTP API, with the API key supplied via environment variables rather than hardcoded in the codebase.

 ---